SimpleStepper/Portfolio/_posts/2025-07-11-Tableau-Sales-Dashboard.md

 ---
-title: "Post: Tableau Sales & Customer Interactive Dashboard"
+title: "Tableau Sales & Customer Interactive Dashboard"
 categories:
   - Dashboard
+  - Data Visualization
 tags:
   - Dashboard
+  - Tableau
 ---
 The scope of this project was to create an interactive customer dashboard in Tableau to help stakeholders analyze customer behavior, sales trends, and engagement.
 The dashboard serves as a tool for marketing and management teams to understand key performance indicators (KPIs) for both Sales and Customer insights.
 While this project focuses on the creation of the "customers" dashboard, both dashboards were created by me in request of the client below.

+**This project was original created in a GitHub Repository.
+If you experience any formatting issues, please view the [original GitHub project](https://github.com/SimpleStepper/Tableau-Sales-Dashboard).**

 ![Tableau gif](https://github.com/user-attachments/assets/7c8b4557-4b38-4da2-9463-e3b7dba06a64)